About Dynamic Search Ads

 When not to use

-With the exception of feed-based targeting that you control, DSA campaigns are not recommended if your website changes rapidly—with, for instance, daily deals.
+With the exception of feed-based targeting that you control, Dynamic Search Ads are not recommended if your website changes rapidly—with, for instance, daily deals.

 Here are some of the benefits of using Dynamic Search Ads:

 - Save time.
 No more mapping keywords, bids, and ad text to each product on your website.
-Plus, DSA may help you advertise to new markets faster than other alternatives.
+Plus, Dynamic Search Ads may help you advertise to new markets faster than other alternatives.

 - Frequent, automatic updates to your ads.
 When you make changes to pages in our index, we'll crawl your website again to help ensure that your ads are as up to date as possible.

 - Show relevant, dynamically generated headlines with your ads.
-When a customer's search is relevant to your product or service, we'll dynamically generate an ad with a headline that includes words from that customer's search phrase and the landing page in the ad.
+When a customer's search is relevant to your product or service, AdWords will dynamically generate an ad with a clear headline for the most relevant page on your site.

 - Control your campaign.
 You can show ads based on your entire website, or specific categories or pages.
 Or, prevent your ads from showing for products that are temporarily out-of-stock.